mcneel/help-docs/_kr/flamingo/5/help/image-editor.md

 ### In-Focus Zone
 {: #in-focus-zone}
-The distance around the **Focus** that is sharp.&#160;This value is in meters.&#160;All pixels within this distance will be sharp and will be ignored by the Blur filter.&#160;Pixels beyond this distance will be progressively blurred with neighboring pixels to give the illusion of depth of field.
+The distance around the **Focus** that is sharp.
+This value is in meters.
+All pixels within this distance will be sharp and will be ignored by the Blur filter.
+Pixels beyond this distance will be progressively blurred with neighboring pixels to give the illusion of depth of field.

 ### Blur
-Controls which direction the blur filter will work.&#160;The default value is **Background** .&#160;This means all pixels farther away from the camera than the **In-Focus Zone** will progressively blur.
+Controls which direction the blur filter will work.
+The default value is **Background**.
+This means all pixels farther away from the camera than the **In-Focus Zone** will progressively blur.
 *![images/blur-001.png](images/blur-001.png)Blur foreground (left) and background (right).*

 #### Background